jjsch-dev/xml-check-datetime/README.md

 -----------
 The following video explains the use of the script, from the installation to the generation of the output file in CSV format.

+Please click on the image below to play the video.

 [![](http://img.youtube.com/vi/m4iIyVHxlkk/0.jpg)](http://www.youtube.com/watch?v=m4iIyVHxlkk "xml date time parser")

 Support